lunduniversity/schoolprog/exercises/turtle/README.md

     t.left(90)
 ```

-Run it and see what happens, can you figure out what happens?
+Run it and see what happens.
+Can you figure out what each line does?
 Try modifying some values and see how the behavior changes.

 # Drawing squares